Ada-Developers-Academy/ada-CS-Fundamentals-Internship/04-graphs/07-graphs-activity-async.md

 ## Graph Variations

 - Spend twenty minutes implementing a solution for each of the following repos.
-- As always, if you are feeling stuck, we invite you to come to office hours, ask questions in Slack in #study-hall, or consult an AI tool to help you brainstorm an approach without providing a solution.
+- As always, if you are feeling stuck, we invite you to come to office hours, ask questions in Slack in `#study-hall`, or consult an AI tool to help you brainstorm an approach without providing a solution.

 Fork one of the following repos to work on in small groups: